fabioCollini/vagrant/README.md

-Vagrant: creating Xubuntu Trusty (14.04 version) 32 bit
+Vagrant: creating Xubuntu Trusty (14.04 version) 32 or 64 bit
 =======

 In this repository there's all you need to create a virtual machine for Virtual Box with vagrant.

-The machine you'll create it's a Xubuntu Trusty (14.04) 32 bit.
+The machine you'll create it's a Xubuntu Trusty (14.04) 32 or 64 bit.

 ### Xubuntu Android Developer